Skip to main content

 The following list is not intended to be a complete list of possible side effects.
 Please consult a pharmacist or healthcare provider for a complete list of possible side effects.

-Drug interactions of Benefiber vs. Metamucil
+Benefiber vs. Metamucil interactions and warnings

 It is important to take Benefiber and Metamucil products with adequate fluid intake.
 Fiber therapy without adequate fluid intake can lead to esophageal blockage and choking.
 Do not take these products if you have difficulty swallowing.
-If you experience chest pain, vomiting, or difficulty swallowing or breathing, seek medical attention immediately.
+If you experience chest pain, vomiting, or difficulty in swallowing or breathing, seek medical attention immediately.

 If you experience constipation for more than seven days or if you experience rectal bleeding while taking Benefiber or Metamucil, contact your healthcare provider immediately.